 Bathroom Exhaust Fan Leaks Cold Air

 DEAR TIM: My husband and I purchased a small ranch home built in the 1950's.
 A year ago we installed new exhaust fans in the bathrooms, kitchen and basement.
 Last winter I noticed cold air would fall out of the fan covers when the fan was not operating.
 The small bathroom is now the coldest room in the house.
 Did we make a mistake?
 Why is cold air coming into the house?
+What's the best way to exhaust the air from the bathrooms?
 Because heating costs are rising, we must stop or minimize the cold air infiltration.
 Jill L-H., Maumee, OH

 DEAR JILL: My gut reaction is that you did nothing wrong.
 My experience tells me that you probably didn't do some extra things that would have made a big difference.
 Unfortunately these extra added touches don't come as part of the written instructions with many exhaust fans.
 I have never seen these tips on a sheet of paper.
 When you install as many fans as I have, you start to learn what works best.